gatsbyjs/gatsby/docs/docs/glossary.md

 ### GraphQL

 A [query](#query) language that allows you to pull data into your website or app.
-It’s the [interface that Gatsby uses](/docs/graphql/) for managing site data.
+It's the [interface that Gatsby uses](/docs/graphql/) for managing site data.

 ## H